iotaledger/goshimmer/README.md

 This approach enables to convert the concepts piece-by-piece and more importantly, simultaneous but independent of each other, into a prototype.
+At its core, GoShimmer is based on a `event-driven` approach.
+We typically define the logic of each module within the folder `packages` and we use the `plugins` to enable the node to use a given module, thus, accordingly changing its behavior.
+You can have a look at the `main.go` to see what are the plugins currently supported.

 ## Modules overview